jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 The email was from "American Express" and was titled "RREMINDER: We've issue a concern".

-{% picture "amex-scam-email.png" --alt Amex scam email %}
+{% include image.html footnote="Amex scam email" file="amex-scam-email" %}

 <p class="footnote">"American Express" Email</p>